SageHack/hacklair/content/learn-linux.md

 ### Why learning Debian is so important

-It’s used by activists, hackers, free software developers, anarchists and freedom fighters.
-It’s super powerful, lightweight, customizable, reliable and totally free, like in freedom.
+It’s used by activists, hackers, free software developers, anarchists, and freedom fighters.
+It’s super powerful, lightweight, customizable, reliable and free, like in freedom.
 It’s packed with the most well known and reliable free software, which make it super secure.

-Also, Linux distribution you’ll need are based on Debian.
+Also, Linux distribution you’ll need is based on Debian.

 # Other distros